-CIS 273 Systems Concepts and Design (3 CR) Students will design a system, prepare the related documentation and required programs, using an existing business as a model.
+CIS 273 Systems Concepts and Design (3 CR)

+Students will design a system, prepare the related documentation and required programs, using an existing business as a model.
 Course covers flow charting a system, defining problems, and preparing new forms.
 Students determine a desirable file structure.

-CIS 281 Microsoft® Networking 1 (3 CR) Introduces students to the Microsoft® Windows® XP Professional operating systems in a enterprise environment.
-Topics include installation methods environment.
+Introduces students to the Microsoft® Windows® XP Professional operating systems in a enterprise environment.
 Topics include installation methods, users and groups, file systems, IP addressing and security.